 Intuitiveness.
 We replaced warehouse operators’ bulky 7-pound RFID Scanners with lightweight, handheld Bluetooth scanners that can be carried throughout the warehouse and kept in constant connection with their devices.
 In the upcoming phases, we plan to have the operators be completely hands-free via wearable technology.
 By exercising our knowledge in the latest user experience research, we were able to bring their processes to color and implement a simple color language for operators to more efficiently understand their app.
 We also translated supervisor data into easily consumable graphics that allow for easy sorting and customization.

 Mobility.
 Supervisors are no longer tied to their desks; they can now walk along the floor with full access to their data.
 Within the apps for the supervisor and operator, we implemented a communication tool to allow for easy messaging and scheduling.
 When an issue arises, operators can easily message their supervisors and supervisors can walk over to resolve issues.

 Credibility.
-By upgrading to bleeding edge technology, Arrow is living up to their mission to be five years out.
+By upgrading to bleeding edge technology, our client is living up to their mission to be five years out.
 They are setting themselves up as an ideal example for mobile warehouse solutions.

 Deciding to upgrade?

 Whether it’s your clients or your workforce, people love when you step up their experience.
 Ensure user satisfaction throughout the process by developing a schedule for introducing the upgrade, creating a training plan, and introducing a system reevaluation process to minimize the need for larger upgrades down the line.